My name is Tatiana, but my friends and family call me Tutta. I like writing articles that help bring people closer together.

 Life is full of surprises, so it should come as no surprise that marriage is also full of ups and downs, over and over again.
 It’s quite normal to have disagreements in a healthy marriage, unlike what the fairy tales present.

 In fact, sometimes it can be hard to overcome such disagreements, and you might feel stuck from time to time, not knowing how or when to communicate to get past it.
-Intervention can mean in all the difference in saving a marriage or letting the ship sink!
+Intervention can mean all the difference between saving a marriage or letting the ship sink!